 - All education majors must receive prior written approval from their academic adviser and the associate dean before taking courses at another institution.
-Coursework taken without prior written approval may not be applied to a degree. - No more than 12 total semester hours, except those earned in an approved study abroad program, may be transferred from other schools. - No credit may be transferred from a community college once 54 cumulative semester hours have been earned. - Transcripts of coursework taken elsewhere must reach the Office of the Registrar within 30 days of completion of the coursework.
+Coursework taken without prior written approval may not be applied to a degree. - No more than four courses, up to 16 total semester hours, except those earned in an approved study abroad program, may be transferred from other schools. - No credit may be transferred from another institution once 90 cumulative semester hours have been earned towards a bachelor's degree. - Transcripts of coursework taken elsewhere must reach the Office of the Registrar within 30 days of completion of the coursework.